Ehyaei/Fair-Robust-Algorithmic-Recource/README.md

 functions in the form of $Y = sign(f(v,w) - b)$, where
 $w \in \mathbb{R}^{n+1}$ is coefficient of $V_i$ and $b \in \mathbb{R}$.
 We also examine an unaware baseline where $h$ does not depend on protected variable $A$.
-The lebel functions formula is given by:
+The label functions formula is given by:

 $$
 h(A, X_1,X_2,X_3) =